Colpocorto/gauntlet-editor/README.md

 - Use TPatternMap to implement the index-pattern map.
 - Fix "modified" glyph of TATTabs
 - Change TMemoryBuffer copy for a direct method
-- Add a "BOOM" button to clear the whole maze
-- The top border is overwritten when a random maze is generated and wrapping is enabled